shyhihihi/MERCI/README.md

 ![Image text](https://github.com/shyhihihi/MERCI/blob/main/images/MERCIv2_t.stat2.jpg)

 Compared to the results of prediction without reference data (the results of MERCI LOO pipeline), we can easily find the performance improved significantly with sensitivity = 79%.
 At the same time, there is nearly no change of precision (85%) and specificity (91%).
-It is ok for using the MERCI LOO pipeline if the user does not have additional reference data.
+It is ok for using the MERCI LOO pipeline if the user does not have additional reference data, but MERCI regular are highly recommended if there is reference data for pure non-receivers and pure donor cells.